Ugbo: Road

 Ugbo boasts of two major roads: the 5 km Ugbo-Achi and 4 km Ugbo-Mmaku roads.
 The town also boasts of a network of inter and intra-village asphalt roads.

 Economics

 Ugbo has a diversified economic base in the fields of agriculture, education, politics, trade and industry.
 Ugbo is also endowed with abundant but untapped natural resources, including stones, clay, iron, fertile land, and traces of coal and gas deposits.
 The agricultural mainstay of the town includes yam, cocoyam, and cassava cultivation.
 The Ugbo cocoyam (Ede ndi Ugbo) is the choice of buyers who travel from all parts of Southern Nigeria to the central market, Nkwo Ugbo, where sellers from the three autonomous communities converge after every four market days.
 Ugbo is blessed with abundant natural resources, such as fertile lands, sand and gravel, clay, stones, coal, crude oil, diamond, kaolin, and forestry resources.
 The town is the headquarters of the Umueben Evergreen Multi-Purpose Cooperative Society LTD, which helps to enhance the town's economic activities.

-Hospitality

-Some of the prominent spots are the Awgu Civic Centre, Ugbonabor, which houses restaurants and hotel accommodations; the Ugbo Dam Ressort; and Toskana Bar and Restaurant, located at Ugbo-Okpala.